-We aim to be responsive to users’ demands and trends, and to provide access to new and novel forms of data as they emerge.
-We also monitor changes in the data landscape, and make sure data remains available when projects come to an end.
+We respond to trends and users’ demands, seeking to encompass access to new and novel forms of data as and when they come on stream.
+We monitor changes in the data landscape, and make sure data remain available when projects end.

-Users need access to new and novel forms of data, and we are adapting to the transition from 'whole study' data and metadata to more granular 'data products', such as microdata variables.
-These granular data products allow us to provide rich opportunities for research.
-Commercial providers of 'big data’ technologies have the hardware and software for large-scale data manipulation, but we have the policy and governance mechanisms to deal with more sensitive research data.
+We are adapting to the transition of 'whole-study' data and metadata to more granular 'data products', for example microdata variables.
+These granular data products allow us to mediate services that provide the richest opportunities for research in a landscape where commercial providers of 'big data’ technologies have the hardware and software for large-scale data manipulation, but do not yet the policy and governance mechanisms to deal with more sensitive research data.

-We are developing the technical capacity - through the Smart Energy Research Lab and our Data Service as a Platform - to allow researchers to link datasets from outside social science with those held in the Archive.
+We are exploiting technical capacity being developed - under our recent Smart Energy Research Lab and our Data Service as a Platform - to allow researchers to link datasets from outside social science with those held in the Archive.

-We look forward to accessing new funding opportunities from the UKRI Industrial Challenge Fund, especially around the energy sector and healthcare.
-One of UKRI's main aims is to support more multi-disciplinary research, and we see great possibilities in combining social science data with biomedical, household energy research, central and local government administrative data assets, and in using AI to index and rapidly locate data.
+We recognise the huge value in supporting and facilitating multi-disciplinary research, a key aim of the UKRI, and look forward to new funding opportunities, especially around the energy sector and healthcare.
+We see great possibilities in combining social science data with biomedical, household energy research, central and local government administrative data assets, and in using AI to index and rapidly locate data.